polysyllabic/chaos/README.md

 - Votes: http://raspberrypi.local/Votes/
 - Vote Timer: http://raspberrypi.local/VoteTimer/

-It's recommended to set these browser sources to refresh when not displayed so that they can easily be refreshed.
+You should set these browser sources to refresh when not displayed so that they can easily be refreshed.
 Detailed setup instructions for OBS are available in the [stream setup](docs/streamSetup.md) guide.

 ### Running TCC Without Overlays